Institutional Issues Computing Policy

 Treat electronic information as a valuable College resource

 - Individuals are responsible for safeguarding their own data, and that of key institutional files.
-Files should be backed up regularly using tape drives, zip disks, floppy disks, paper, CD, or other mechanisms.
+Files should be backed up regularly using tape, paper, CD, DVD, USB flash drives or other types of portable media.

-- All valuable diskettes and tapes should be retained in a secure place.
+- All valuable media should be retained in a secure place.
 Valuable files should be backed up with multiple copies; at least one backup copy should be secured off site.

-- Users should not rely on a single floppy disk for all their files.
-Diskettes can and do go bad.
+- Users should not rely on a single media type for all their files, i.e, portable media can and do go bad.

 - If information must be kept secure, it should not be stored on a networked computer.

-- Sensitive material should be removed when old diskettes or old computers are discarded or destroyed.
+- Sensitive material should be removed when old hard drives and/or old computers are discarded or destroyed.

 Downloading Unknown File Attachments